ORTHODONTICS AND TMJ

-Over the past several years, advances in dentistry have given individuals suffering from dental problems new opportunities to attain a healthy and beautiful smile.
-Orthodontists, well-known for correcting crooked teeth through braces, appliances, or Invisalign, can also treat a prevalent and troublesome dental issue, Temporal Mandibular Joint Disorder, or TMJ.
+Over the past several years, Advances in dentistry have given individuals suffering from dental problems new opportunities to attain a healthy and beautiful smile.
+Orthodontists, well-known for correcting crooked teeth with braces, appliances or Invisalign, can also treat a prevalent and troublesome dental issue which is Temporal Mandibular Joint Disorder or TMD.

 What is the Definition of TMJ?

 What Are Symptoms of TMJ?

-Some physical symptoms of TMJ include extreme jaw pain and discomfort, headaches, facial pain, clicking of the jaw at the joints, limited jaw mobility, excessively worn out teeth, locking of the jaw, earaches, and ringing in the ears.
-In addition, nerve pain and damage caused by the misalignment of the jaw may become permanent if left untreated.
-While most TMJ symptoms are merely mild to moderate in severity, certain symptoms such as limiting jaw mobility can create serious health problems such as the inability to chew food properly, which could lead to nutritional deficiencies.
+Some physical symptoms of TMJ include extreme jaw pain and discomfort, headaches, facial pain, the clicking of the jaw at the joints, limited jaw mobility, excessively worn out teeth, locking of the jaw, earaches, and ringing in the ears.
+Nerve pain and damage caused by the misalignment of the jaw may become permanent if left untreated.
+While most TMJ symptoms are merely mild to moderate in severity, specific symptoms such as limiting jaw mobility can create serious health problems such as the inability to chew food correctly, leading to nutritional deficiencies.

 The efficient chewing of food helps break down the vitamins, minerals, and proteins necessary for optimum nutrition.
 TMJ may also create sleeping difficulties due to the substantial amount of pain in the jaw.
 Symptoms seem to worsen at night due to the inability of the muscles and joints to relax.
 Misalignment of the jaw may also complicate other sleep issues, such as individuals suffering from sleep apnea.

 Treatment Options Through Orthodontics